monster-penguin/Bios-Preservation/DEVELOPER_NOTES.md

 **Blob** — a row in `files` + the corresponding row in `sqlar`.
 Keyed by `{md5}.{ext}`.
 Multiple blobs can exist for one canonical when platforms declare different accepted MD5s (regional variants).
 All are stored; staging picks the best match for each platform.

-**Alias canonical** — a canonical whose bytes are already stored under a different `canonical_name`.
+**Alias canonical** — a canonical whose physical bytes are already stored under a different `canonical_name`.
 Recorded in `canonical_aliases`.
-This happens when two manifest entries (different names, same MD5) resolve to the same physical file.
+Two sub-cases:

+- **Hash-resolvable** — the canonical has declared hashes that match the stored blob. `reconcile_aliases()` finds and registers these in its post-scan pass (see Note 17).
+- **Unverifiable** — no declared hashes.
+Registered only when a `.aliases.json` sidecar is present in a scanned zip, or when `_store()` detects the same-MD5 collision during an original source scan.

 The report step uses `canonical_aliases` as a 4th fallback lookup.

 ### `_get_file_rows()` lookup chain (bios_report.py)